-Dr. Joshua Moon Johnson is an educator, speaker, trainer, and consultant on topics ranging from diversity and social justice to higher education and professional development.
+Dr. Joshua Moon Johnson is an educator, speaker, trainer, and consultant on topics ranging from diversity and social justice to strategic planning and professional development.
 Much of Dr. Joshua Moon Johnson’s work stems from his personal identity as a Christian, queer, multiracial Asian-American/Euro-American, man who grew up in Mississippi.
 His understanding of identity has led to a career training, consulting, writing and presenting at colleges and organizations around the country.
 He is currently the Dean of Student Services, Equity Programs and Pathways at American River College (community college in Sacramento).
 He previously served as the Assistant Dean/Director of the Multicultural Student Center at the University of Wisconsin- Madison.
-Joshua is a leader in higher education administration, social justice education, and regularly writes, speaks, and consults on issues related to diversity in higher education.
-Prior to UW-Madison Joshua served as the Director of the Resource Center for Sexual & Gender Diversity/Lesbian, Gay, Bisexual, and Transgender Services and the Non-traditional Student Resource Center at the University of California, Santa Barbara.
+Prior to UW-Madison Joshua served as the Director of the Resource Center for Sexual & Gender Diversity/Lesbian, Gay, Bisexual, and Transgender Services at the University of California, Santa Barbara.
 Joshua began to pay attention to identity as he was being home-schooled by his Pentecostal minister parents, and he began to realize there were conflicts with his religious, spiritual, sexual, and gender identity; moreover, this long-lasting struggle affected all aspects of his life.
 Joshua’s understanding of identity and conflict has led him to a career educating on topics of social justice and has led to becoming a best-selling author with his first book, Beyond Surviving: From Religious Oppression to Queer Activism.

-Joshua served as the diversity and cultural specialist for the Semester at Sea during the 2014 Spring voyage where he also was a faculty member for Intercultural Communications.
+Joshua served as the diversity and cultural specialist for the Semester at Sea during where he also was a faculty member for Intercultural Communications.
 Joshua has presented regionally, nationally, and internationally on topics such as media and marginality, queer people of color, multiracial student identity, intersections of religion and sexuality, and facilitating dialogues on diversity.